 Self-care means actively using positive coping skills that improve your well-being and allow you to better manage outside stress.
 Self-care can:

 - Lower the negative impact of past or current stress (damage control).

 - Lower the negative impact of future stress (prevention).

-People in caregiver roles that do not practice self-care can experience burnout and compassion fatigue.
-These occur when someone can no longer maintain a level of caring or interest in the loved one.
-People that experience burnout become cold, distant, and unable to care for themselves or others.
+People in caregiver roles who do not practice self-care can experience burnout and compassion fatigue.
+These occur when someone can no longer maintain a level of care towards or interest in the loved one.
+People who experience burnout become cold, distant, and unable to care for themselves or others.